-- Jets project a column of hot sparks and gas to a considerable distance.
-The also produce smoke and hot gas but almost no noise. - Allow an absolute MINIMUM Safety Distance of 3m from, (and do not fire over the top of), any persons, scenery or flammable objects. - Jets can be fired at any angle from vertical to horizontal.
-However firing at an angle other than vertically upwards will affect the height/distance of a Jet.
-If you wish to fire at any other angle than this please phone Wells Fireworks for further advice. - Ensure an adequate height clearance.
-Typically allow a safety factor of x1.5 the products stated height, (increase this to x2 times or more for smaller effects). - Never use Jets in a confined space or in an area with poor ventilation. - Always test a sample of the Jets to be used to confirm suitability to the job and the venue. - Ensure the Jets are secured firmly.
-(However avoid undue pressure or force as this may damage it). - Only use a professional fring system which can be isolated whilst rigging the Jets. - Do not stick any form of covering over the top of a Jet.
+PRODUCT DATA SHEET (To be used in conjunction with the Wells Fireworks Safe Use Sheet) STACE CERB - 'let type' STACE GERD - Jet type EFFECI Emits a quick jet of silver sparks.
+The approximate height and duration is given on the label - The spar produced are normally white and the label will state if different.
+HSE Reference: XI/5015/195/6 Serial No 00505 CAD Title: 1/4 by and 1/2 by G Strictly for Professional Use ONLY (Wells products must not be supplied to or used by a member of the general public or any person under 18) Product NEC not exceeding 5g SAFETY FIRST Jets project a column of hot sparks and gas to a considerable distance.
+The also produce smoke and hot gas but almost no Allow an absolute MINIMUM Safety Distance of 3m from, (and do not fire over the top of), any persons, scenery or flammable objects.
+Jets can be fired at any angle from vertical to horizontal.
+However firing at an angle other than vertically upwards will affect theight/distance of a Jet.
+If you wish to fire at any other angle than this please phone Wells Fireworks for further advice.
+Ensure an adequate height clearance.
+Typically allow a safety factor of x1.5 the products stated height, (increase this to x2 times or more for smaller effects).
+Never use Jets in a confined space or in an area with poor ventilation.

+- Ensure the Jets are secured firmly.
+(However avoid undue pressure or force as this may damage it). - Only use a professional firing system which can be isolated whilst rigging the Jets. - Do not stick any form of covering over the top of a Jet.